HannahTAMU/ANYL-605-Pre-Capstone-Project/README.md

 ## Data cleaning

-* Standardize Columns to be lower case and use _ between words instead of .
+* Standardize Columns: change to lower case and use _ between words instead of .
-* Clean out NA values
+* Clean out NA values: 288 NA out of 53940 rows
-*      288 NA out of 53940 rows
+* Standardize the values for the categorical variables: ex promotion had values of "Yes", "No", "No ", and ""

 ## next section